jiinjeong/CSVolunteer/README.md

     ```
     * If an element has inherited conflicting styles from different parent elements, it will not necessarily follow the rule that is lower-down in the code.
 Rather, it will follow the rule of its more "direct ancestor": the parent element in which it is nested with fewer layers of depth.
       * In the example from above, the paragraph is nested two layers deep in the body, but only one layer deep in the division.
 Therefore, it is a more direct descendant of the division.
 It will be blue.
-  * To see examples of how the cascade resolves conflicting CSS rules on a webpage, please see the Lesson 13 [HTML file](014_Cascade.html) and [CSS file](014_Cascade.css).
+  * To see examples of how the cascade resolves conflicting CSS rules on a webpage, please see the Lesson 13 [HTML file](HTMLCSS/Lessons/014_Cascade.html) and [CSS file](HTMLCSS/Lessons/014_Cascade.css).
 #### Week 8
 * **Website Structure**
   * Pretty soon, we will turn your webpage into a website by linking it to other webpages.
 But first, we need to understand how a website is structured.
   * All of the files for a website should be contained in a single folder.
-    * Within the website folder, you might want to create separate folders for HTML documents (webpages), CSS documents, images, and video or audio files.
+    * Within the website folder, you might want to create separate folders for HTML documents (webpages), CSS documents (stylesheets), images, and video or audio files.
   * By convention, the home page of a website is titled `index.html`, and it links to a CSS file titled `main.css` or `style.css`.
 * **Relative file paths**
   * In the next few lessons, we will be adding images and videos to our webpages, and we will be linking our webpages to other webpages in order to create a website.
 When we do so, we will have to tell the computer how to get to the image file, video file, or HTML document that we want.